 Wycombe Abbey is a full boarding school for girls aged 11-18 years old.
 Established in 1896 as one of the first schools for girls, it remains committed to providing young women with the knowledge, skills and confidence to achieve and excel in their chosen field.
 A world leader in girls’ boarding education, the school has an impressive record of academic success and is consistently one of the top performers in public examination league tables.

-Mrs Rhiannon Wilkinson (Head Mistress)
+Mrs Jo Duncan (Head Mistress)

 Religious affiliation: Church of England

-Day/boarding type: Day and Full boarding
+Day/boarding type: Day and Full Boarding

 Gender profile: Girls only